 Has Paternity Been Established?

-However, you probably know the old saying, that "possession is 9/10ths of the law," and until custody is established, law enforcement cannot help either parent to get visitation with the child, or to get the child back from the other parent if they refuse to return the child after being allowed visitation.
-This is a strong reason not to delay filing to establish each party's respective legal rights, including the decision making authority over the child's health, education and welfare, and obtain a clearly defined and enforceable residential schedule.
+However, you have probably heard the old saying, that "possession is 9/10ths of the law," and this is true, until custody is legally established, law enforcement cannot help either parent to get visitation with the child, or to get the child back from the other parent if they refuse to return the child after being allowed visitation.
+This is a strong reason not to delay filing to establish each party's respective legal rights, including the decision- making authority over the child's health, education and welfare, and obtain a clearly defined and enforceable residential custody and visitation schedule.

 A Petition for Custody (and Visitation) is actually very similar to a Petition for Divorce, and requires virtually the same forms.
 The only significant difference being, that in a custody case, there are no property or debt issues.
 If child support has not been previously established, it must be included in a Petition and Order for Custody.
 If child support has been previously established by the Department of Health and Welfare, it may be appropriate to include a modification or cancellation of the pre-existing support amount in your Petition for Custody, based upon the new and formally established custody & residential time sharing arrangements.